empirical-org/Empirical-Core/docs/models/subscription.md

 #### purchaser_email
-This is a human readable identifier of the purchaser so that the sales team does not need to go off of the user id, and so that they can add purchaser's emails if theya re not in the system.
+This is a human readable identifier of the purchaser so that the sales team does not need to go off of the user id, and so that they can add purchaser's emails if they are not in the system.

 Type: String